 Dr. Alain Berinstain is Director of Planetary Exploration and Space Astronomy Program and has been with the CSA since 1997.
 He has a degree in Chemistry from Concordia University, a Master of Space Studies from the International Space University in Strasbourg, France, and a Ph.D. in Chemistry from the University of Ottawa.

 The 2005 field season on Devon Island has been the smoothest since the start of the Arthur Clarke Mars Greenhouse project in 2002.
-This year, the level of Canadian Space Agency (CSA) activities in the Arctic warranted the chartering of an aircraft to carry staff and equipment to Resolute Bay.
+This year, the level of CSA activities in the Arctic warranted the chartering of an aircraft to carry staff and equipment to Resolute Bay.
 All our people and cargo made it to Resolute with no incident.
 A great start!

 In December 2004, CSA headquarters in Saint-Hubert had lost remote communications with the greenhouse.
 As suspected, two DC converters feeding 12-volt power lines had malfunctioned, causing the communications system and the main data-acquisition computer to fail.
 Very few electronic components are designed to operate under such harsh conditions.
 This is why a Mars analog environment in the high Arctic is so useful to test equipment and processes.

 Our goal this year is to increase reliability so the system functions one full year without failure.
 We increased the power storage capacity by a factor of three because last year's telemetry data showed we were not storing all the solar and wind energy generated at the station.

 To free some space in the greenhouse, the batteries have been moved outside to a protective enclosure.
 We also created redundancy with a relay box that switches to a secondary power line in case of failure.
 This might have prevented last winter's unexpected shutdown.